About CAEP Annual Reporting

 Measure 2: Satisfaction of Employers—Advanced Programs

-NCDPI Employment data has related to SOE completion data to add corresponding completion data: completion term, degree completed, academic plan and subplan, Gender, Ethnicity etc. With this data, we track employment by program and cohort, map employment distribution in North Carolina.
-As this database grows with more years of employment data, we can track our completers’ career transition, job retention, and employer satisfaction.
+Since UNC-Chapel Hill is using proxy measures to address Employer Satisfaction with our advanced candidates, the unit is actively working to develop and implement stronger feedback mechanisms for its graduates.
+One action is the planning and development of an SOE employment database with the 3 years of NCDPI employment data, and plan to expand this database yearly when new data become available.
+NCDPI Employment data is being linked with SOE completion data to add corresponding completion data: completion term, degree completed, academic plan and subplan, etc. With these data, we can track employment by program and cohort, as well as map employment distribution in North Carolina.
+As this database continues to grow with more years of employment data, we will be able to track our completers’ career transition and job retention, and employer satisfaction.

-Highest Employing NC Public School Units of UNC Completers 2020-21
+Highest Employing NC Public School Units of UNC Completers 2022-23

 Back to Top